powerlich227/TicTacToe/README.md

 ### Notes

-- The tests that run against a 5x5 board are in the test file, but commented out.
-Uncomment once done to see whether they are passing.
-Once you are confident in your solution, add tests for 7x7 and 9x9 boards as well.
+- The tests that run against 3X3 board and 5x5 board are in the test file.
+- Once you are confident in your solution, add tests for 7x7 and 9x9 boards as well.